 Jessica, Dr. Thompson’s Patient Care Coordinator, will then provide you with all the financial details on any procedure discussed at your consultation and give financing options if applicable.
 She can also help facilitate the next step in the process and/or provide additional resources, such as before and after photos, articles, educational videos, etc.

 What Options Are Available for Tear Trough Rejuvenation?

 Dr. Thompson will tailor procedures specific to each patient depending on their facial structure, concerns, and goals.

-Dr. Thompson often recommends a dermal filler to patients with mild to moderate hollowing.
+Dr. Thompson often recommends a dermal filler to patients with mild to moderate following.
 Common fillers used for under-eye rejuvenation include Restylane, Belotero, and Juvederm.
-The filler is added to the under-eye area, also known as the tear troughs, to restore the volume loss that creates the under eye tear trough.
+The filler is added to the under-eye area, also known as the tear troughs, to restore the volume loss that creates the under-eye tear trough.
 A blunt cannula is used to inject the dermal filler and decreases the chances of bruising and swelling.
 The actual treatment takes approximately 15 minutes, is done in the office with no downtime involved.
-Numbing cream is applied before hand to minimize any pain.
+Numbing cream is applied beforehand to minimize any pain.

 For more advanced hollowing, Dr. Thompson will likely recommend a lower blepharoplasty, a surgical procedure in which excess skin and underlying fat are removed, and the incisions are closed with fine sutures.
 In some cases, Dr. Thompson repositions the fat instead of removing any excess.
 Fat repositioning is a different method of handling the bulging fat under the eye during surgery.
 Dr. Thompson surgically distributes a layer of fat over the rim of the orbital bone and advances it into areas of depression or hollowing.
 By doing so, deep troughs and puffiness are addressed for a well-rested, rejuvenated appearance with no visible scarring.